DOE-COMMS/Q-POP-SHAARP.ml/README.md

 You can find detailed [documentation of **♯SHAARP**._ml_ here](https://shaarpml.readthedocs.io/en/latest/).

+# Acknowledgements
+This development of the software was supported as part of the Computational Materials Sciences Program funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award No. DE-SC0020145.

 # Features and Applications

 **♯SHAARP**._ml_ exhibits unique features for modeling the SHG responses with **flexibility, high-fidelity, high accuracy, high efficiency, user-friendliness, and extensibility**.